rien333/numbersense-vae/thesis/README.md

     something about how it deals with visual numerosity.

-Most of the research above was conducted on approximate numerical cognition, but these of visual sense of number hold equally well for number systems that offer a more distinct sense of number (e.g. subitizing, see below).
+Most of the research above was conducted on approximate numerical cognition, but these characterisics of visual sense of number hold equally well for number systems that offer a more distinct sense of number (e.g. subitizing, see below).
 Likewise, subitizing is suggested to be implemented as parallel preattentive process in the visual system (Dehaene 2011, p57), whereby the visual system might rely on it's ability to recognize holistic patterns to arrive at a final subitizing count (Jansen et al. 2014; Dehaene 2011, p57; Piazza et al. 2002).
 This